 Today, we're going to transform ramen using our Mike's Mighty Good Savory Beef Pillow Pack into a five-star meal.
 You won't believe that this easy Ramen Steak Skillet started with just some savory beef ramen soup with organic noodles.

-- Heat, then add the steak slices and saute until brown.
-Add the broccoli in to cool further.
+Heat, then add the steak slices and saute until brown.
+Add the broccoli in to cook further.